rcrowther/django-img/README.md

 #### Add Meta information
 You may want to configure a Meta.
-If you have titles or slugs, for example, you may be interested in making them into unique constrained groups or adding indexes,
+If you added titles or slugs, for example, you may be interested in making them into unique constrained groups, or adding indexes,

     class NewssArticleImage(AbstractImage):
         upload_dir='news_originals'